On this page

 Delancey St-Essex St

-During construction, an emergency gate at the entrance on the north side of Delancey St will be closed for replacement with a modern fare gate.
+During construction, a fare array at the entrance on the north side of Delancey St will be closed for replacement.
 Enter the station at Delancey St and Norfolk St or the south side of Delancey St.

 Using modern fare gates